 Poker has become one of the most popular card games in the world.
 Whether it is being played for money or simply for fun at a friend’s house, poker has become synonymous with kicking back and relaxing.
-However, many people don’t actually know how to play poker, which can rather lessen the enjoyment of the game.
-Of course, just sitting around a poker table and having some drinks and a few laughs is always fun, but for those of you who wish to progress a little further, this article is for you.
+However, many people don’t actually know how to play poker.
+It can rather lessen the enjoyment of the game.
+Of course, just sitting around a poker table and having some drinks.
+And, a few laughs is always fun, but for those of you who wish to progress a little further, this article is for you.

 If you are interested and want to start playing, check out the best online poker sites.

 One of the first aspects to playing poker is to understand the value of the different hands.
-To put it bluntly, it is important to learn the poker hands order.
-This means that the player needs to understand the value of each individual card and also what they mean when they are combined.
+It is important to learn the poker hands order.
+This means that the player needs to understand the value of each individual card.
+And, also what they mean when they are combined.
 Is a Three of a Kind better than a Pair of Jacks?
-Which is higher; a Royal Flush or a Straight?
-These could be small but very costly mistakes in a real game of poker, and would completely set you apart as identifiably the beginner to be taken advantage of.
+Which is higher.
+Or a Royal Flush or a Straight?
+These could be small but very costly mistakes in a real game of poker.
+And, it would completely set you apart as identifiably the beginner to be taken advantage of.

 Learning How to Play Poker Hands Effectively